prooph/service-bus/README.md

 Message API
 -----------

-prooph/service-bus is a lightweight messaging facade sitting in front of your model.
-The idea is that the API of your model is defined through messages.
+prooph/service-bus is a lightweight messaging facade.
+Define the API of your model with the help of messages.

 1. Command messages describe the actions your model can handle.
 2. Event messages describe things that happened while your model handled a command.